-- Food and drink should not be consumed during facility outings unless food and drink are consumed outdoors and socially distanced from other residents and HCP. - Fully Vaccinated Visitors - Fully vaccinated visitors (e.g., family members, musicians, entertainers) may participate in group activities, facility outings, and communal meals.
-Visitors must provide proof of vaccination. - Visitors who are unable to provide proof of vaccination are restricted from participating in group activities, facility outings, and communal dining and should follow visitation guidance. - If a visitor is participating in activities (e.g. communal dining, group activities and facility outings) reserved for only those that are fully vaccinated, the visitor must share a copy of their vaccination record with the facility prior to the visit.
-The facility is required to maintain a copy of such records. - Visitors are required to wear a well-fitting mask that covers both their nose and mouth at all times while in the facility and when participating in activities, facility outings and communal meals.
+- Fully vaccinated visitors (e.g., family members, musicians, entertainers) may participate in group activities, facility outings, and communal meals.
+Visitors must provide proof of vaccination. - Visitors who are unable to provide proof of vaccination are restricted from participating in group activities, facility outings, and communal dining and should follow visitation guidance. - If a visitor is participating in activities (e.g. communal dining, group activities, and facility outings) reserved for only those that are fully vaccinated, the visitor must share a copy of their vaccination record with the facility prior to the visit.
+The facility is required to maintain a copy of such records. - Visitors are required to wear a well-fitting mask that covers both their nose and mouth at all times while in the facility and when participating in activities, facility outings, and communal meals.